facebook/rocksdb/CONTRIBUTING.md

 Complete your CLA here: <https://code.facebook.com/cla>

-If you don't have a Facebook account, we can send you a PDF that you can sign offline.
+If you prefer to sign a paper copy, we can send you a PDF.
 Send us an e-mail or create a new github issue to request the CLA in PDF format.

 ## License